lewis-karani/HackBio-2024/README.md

 The HackBio2024 training is designed to provide participants with a comprehensive understanding of Bioinformatics.
 This repository serves as the central hub for all the materials, including scripts and solutions to exercises for the 2024 iteration of the program.

 ## Contact
-If you have any questions or need further assistance, feel free to reach out:
+If you have any questions or need further assistance, feel free to reach out: lkarani84@gmail.co

-Your Name: lkarani84@gmail.com
-GitHub: lewis-karani

 Happy coding!